 - 7.1 The Council's Policy on assistance takes into account the responsibilities of owners to maintain their own properties but also considers their ability so to do and the vulnerability of different groups as well as other criteria in determining eligibility, terms and conditions.
 It also takes into account the local need for private rented accommodation.
 Those people who are able to qualify for assistance will be given every opportunity to access the process through the full dissemination of information at Council points of contact, and those of partner organisations. - 7.2 A hard copy (paper) summary of the Council's Policy will be made available on request, free of charge, from the Town Hall.
 A full copy of this Policy will also be posted on the website.
 Customers will also be able to make comments on the Policy on line.
-A soft copy of this Policy will be offered to all potentially interested organisations, e.g. In Touch (formerly Community Support Services), Citizens Advice Bureau etc. - 7.3 Access may thus be via existing points of contact within the Council, its partner organisations or other interested parties or by written, telephone or electronic enquiry. - 7.4 The first stage in the process comes when a potential applicant makes initial contact and enquires about possible assistance for repair, improvement, adaptation, conversion or insulation.
+A soft copy of this Policy will be offered to all potentially interested organisations, e.g. In Touch and Citizens Advice Bureau etc. - 7.3 Access may thus be via existing points of contact within the Council, its partner organisations or other interested parties or by written, telephone or electronic enquiry. - 7.4 The first stage in the process comes when a potential applicant makes initial contact and enquires about possible assistance for repair, improvement, adaptation, conversion or insulation.
 In appropriate cases the enquiry will be passed to In Touch who can assist with administration, selection of contractors, supervision of works, etc. In the event of a person not wishing to use the services of In Touch, verbal assistance and all relevant forms can be provided.
 However, in order to retain the independence of Council employees in these instances, no assistance may be given with form filling or in finding suitable contractors.
-In the event of assistance being likely towards a flat conversion project, the enquirer will be expected to make a substantial financial contribution, and then rent the property out in the private sector.
-If assistance is likely towards gas central heating and insulation measures, the enquiry will be passed to In Touch, acting as the Council's agent.
+In the event of assistance being likely towards a flat conversion project, the private sector landlord enquirer will be expected to make a substantial financial contribution, and then rent the property out in the private sector.
 Where no financial assistance can be provided, the enquirer may be advised to obtain independent financial assistance for loans, equity release or other funding that may be available from commercial lenders.